ckeditor/ckeditor4-docs/docs/guide/skin_sdk/intro/README.md

 A skin is an add-on for CKEditor 4 that makes it possible to change the look and feel of its user interface (UI).
 Several aspects of the UI can be customized by a skin, including colors, fonts, sizes, styles and icons.

-## The "Moono" Skin
+## The "Moono-Lisa" Skin

-[Moono](https://ckeditor.com/cke4/addon/moono) is the default skin of CKEditor 4.
+[Moono-Lisa](https://ckeditor.com/cke4/addon/moono-lisa) is the default skin of CKEditor 4.
 It is the one included in the standard CKEditor 4 distributions.
 It is actively maintained by the CKEditor core developers and should be used as the starting point for the creation and maintenance of custom skins.

 ## The Anatomy of a Skin